fliucm/vr/README.md

 ## 1.1 Designing Better Buildings: Virtual Reality (VR) Experiences

-This is an interdisciplinary research project to compare VR experiences to actual buildings spaces.
-It investigated the VR user experience in building design, as well as the reliability and benefits of adopting VR when assessing occupancy flow and space functionality issues.
+This interdisciplinary research project compared VR experiences with physical building spaces.
+It investigated the VR user experience in building design, and assessed the reliability and benefits of using VR to evaluate occupancy flow and space functionality.

 * **Tools**: Autodesk Revit, Unity Engine, Oculus Rift
 * **Relevant Publication**: Windham A, and **Liu F.** 2018.
 A study into the effectiveness of virtual reality as a design review tool for occupant flow and space functionality issues.
 CONVR2018, Auckland, New Zealand.
 Nov.
 2018. ([Link](https://github.com/fliucm/vr/blob/c748bc4b1877332696976e39d97660a88c7cfeaa/files/Paper.pdf))